rlucha/purescript-starter/README.md

 ```
 npm server
 ```

-## Compiling purescript code

-__Instructions for VS Code__

-Install both vscode-ide-purescript and PureScript Language Support extensions.

-Replace vscode-ide-purescript compilation command in the extension settings for `spago build`

-That will provide compilation on save to the output directory being watched by webpack.

 Now you should be able to do changes in Main.purs and see them in the browser!